 Berlin.
 Together with Christian de Lutz she developed the international

 in the Arts, Humanities and (Neuro-)Science, 2013 at Art Laboratory

 Berlin.
 Her new publication [macro]biologies & [micro]biologies.

 Art and the Biological Sublime in the 21st Century reflects theoretically

 Art Laboratory Berlin's last series from 2014-15.

 member of the International Association on Word and Image Studies

 (IAWIS) and SYNAPSE Curators' Network (Haus der Kulturen der Welt).

-India for research.
-Currently she is responsible for collecting and structuring
+in art of the 20th century.
+Currently she is responsible for press and